• Skip to primary navigation

 6) Catching up with animal health records

 No matter how good our intentions are at the start of each season, marking things on the animals health records is something that we always seem to fall behind on.
-It is so easy to grab a goat for a quick hoof trim during feeding time and then forget to mark the date down.
+It is so easy to do some quick goat hoof trimming during feeding time and then forget to mark the date down.

 So, now that things are a littler slower, go through everyone’s health record.
 Make sure that their latest treatments are notated.